citp/privacy-policy-historical/a/ad/add/addsocials.com.md

 3.2 Unless we are obliged or permitted by law to do so, and subject to Clause 4, your Data will not be disclosed to third parties.

 3.3 All personal Data is stored securely in accordance with the principles of the Data Protection Act 1998.
-Fore more details on security, see clause 9 below.
+For more details about security, see clause 9 below.

 3.4 Any or all of the above Data may be required by us from time to time in order to provide you with the best possible service and experience when using our Web Site.
 Specifically, Data may be used by us for the following reasons: